navcoin/navcoin/doc/bech32-mod-gen-poly.md

 + c(16)*x^2 + c(10)*x^1 + c(7)
 ```

-Then we embeddef `G = ...` line to the script in `bech32.cpp` comment with slight modification
+Then we embedded the `G = ...` line to the below Sagemath script which is a modified version of a script in `bech32.cpp` comments and run it.

 ```python
 B = GF(2) # Binary field